Genetic Counselor Salary Guide By Region & Experience

 So how does one join this lucrative profession?

-A master’s degree in genetics or genetic counseling is the typical requirement for becoming genetic counselors.
+A master’s degree in genetics or genetic counseling is the typical requirement for becoming a genetic counselor.
 The Accreditation Council for Genetic Counseling (ACGC) is an accreditation organization for genetic counseling graduate programs.

 Coursework in these genetic counseling programs generally includes epidemiology, public health, developmental biology, and psychology, emphasizing genetics, patient empathy, and public health.
 Students may also be required to complete clinical rotations, working directly with clients and patients.
 Clinical rotations allow students to work in various work environments such as pediatric hospitals, cancer centers, or prenatal diagnostic centers.

 Certification for genetic counselors is provided by the American Board of Genetic Counseling.
-For becoming certified, students must complete an accredited master’s program as well as an exam.
+To become certified, students must complete an accredited master’s program and take an exam.
 To maintain their certification, they must also complete continuing education coursework.

 Employers typically prefer genetic counselors who are certified, but it’s not a necessary requirement.
 It must also be noted that almost half of the states require them to be licensed, while the remaining have pending legislation for licensure.

-Self-reported data from PayScale.com (2020) shows genetic counselors to be highly satisfied with their jobs with a score of 4.2 out of 5 based on 23 individual ratings.
-It states the average salary for genetic counselors as $72,803, with the following percentiles:
+Self-reported data from PayScale.com (2025) states the average salary for genetic counselors as $82,705, with the following percentiles:

 Genetic Counselors | |